 With almost the same formula as another popular and expensive brand (Skinceuticals), would Timeless 20% Vitamin C Serum be worth your time and money?
-I’ll also be making comparison with my Super Holy Grail Vitamin C Serum.
+I’ll also be making a comparison with my Super Holy Grail Vitamin C Serum.
 Read on.

 Vitamin C Serum and its Benefits

 I’ve shared in an earlier post about why I thought Vitamin C Serum should form an integral part of one’s skincare regimen.
 In a nutshell, Vitamin C Serum is great in brightening skin tone and regenerating the collagen in our skin.
 Those with pigmentation or aging skin would benefit the most from Vitamin C serum.

 How I Search for a Great Vitamin C Serum?

 Unfortunately, most Vitamin C Serums available in retail stores are expensive, especially if they contain Ascorbic Acid instead of Vitamin C derivatives.
 I was doing quite a bit of research and found that many cheaper Vitamin C Serum – especially those available on Amazon – contain Sodium Ascorbyl Phosphate, which is a less preferred (by me) but more stable form of Vitamin C.